Custer County, Colorado Land For Sale (50 results)

 Location

-Located just 8 minutes from the town of Westcliffe and only 1.5 hours from Colorado Springs, this property offers the perfect blend of peaceful seclusion and convenient access.
+Located just a few blocks from the town of Westcliffe and only 1.5 hours from Colorado Springs, this property offers the perfect blend of peaceful seclusion and convenient access.
 Westcliffe provides essential services, shopping, dining, and a growing arts and music community.
 For larger needs, Colorado Springs offers an easy drive for access to major amenities and an airport.
-Whether you're seeking a full-time home, a vacation retreat, or an investment opportunity, this property delivers comfort, space, and some of the most spectacular views in the region.
+This a great investment opportunity and this property delivers comfort, space, and some of the most spectacular views in the region.

 ACTIVE